WeiRui-Wang/gemini-deprecate-show-more/README.md

 Once installed:

-* **Automatic Expansion**: Navigate to any Gemini page (e.g., `https://gemini.google.com/...`).
+* **Automatic Expansion**: Navigate to any Gemini interface (e.g., `*://gemini.google.com/*`).
 Content sections that typically require a "show more" click should now be automatically expanded.
 * **Toggle On/Off**:
     * Click the "Gemini Auto Expander" icon in your Chrome toolbar (it should be an icon with active/inactive states).
     * A popup will appear with a toggle switch labeled "Enable Auto-Expand".